AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 before wrestling with her texts, maybe

-I should’ve taken an ESL course: Emoji
+I should’ve taken an ESL course: Emily

-as a Second Language.
+as a Spiritual Language.
 Perhaps she fled

-because I didn’t know the difference
+because I couldn’t hope to see the difference

 between semaphore & metaphor or

-perhaps because I couldn’t play a more
+maybe because I couldn’t play a more

-dominant chord, or perhaps she simply
+ephemeral chord, or perhaps she simply

 to key the silent C of her efflorescence.